Applicants

 Associate Program Director

-The application deadline is October 1!
+The application deadline is September 24!

-The University of Washington Department of Orthopaedics and Sports Medicine is committed to a culture of openness, civility and respect, employing and training a diverse workforce (staff, residents and faculty), and providing quality and equitable healthcare to all persons in need of our expertise.
+The University of Washington Department of Orthopaedic Surgery and Sports Medicine is committed to a culture of openness, civility and respect, employing and training a diverse workforce (staff, residents and faculty), and providing quality and equitable healthcare to all persons in need of our expertise.
 Diversity and inclusion are important moral values.
 Encoding these principles in our “departmental DNA” will result in a more collegial, productive and creative work environment, which leads to more effective teaching, research and innovative care.
 Within our Department, all persons will find compassionate and high-quality care for any orthopaedic condition.

 More information From the University of Washington's GME office